 In addition, David has served as chairman, sole arbitrator and co-arbitrator in more than 20 international arbitrations under the ICC Rules, the Swiss Rules, the Stockholm Chamber of Commerce Rules and in ad hoc arbitration.

 David is co-founder and chair of the executive committee of the Foundation for International Arbitration Advocacy (FIAA).
 In that capacity, he has provided training in the examination and cross-examination of fact and expert witnesses to hundreds of international arbitration practitioners around the world.
 He speaks and publishes regularly on international arbitration topics.

 David received his JD from the University of Toronto and his BA (with distinction) from Queen’s University.

-This biography is an extract from The International Who's Who of Commercial Arbitration which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Arbitration which can be purchased from our Shop.